kschepkin/support-telegram-bot/README.md

 4. Admin replies to the message received from bot
 5. Bot sends admin's message to user who sent message at p.1

-Administrators can ban users by replying specified message to user's message ('Бан+1' by default) Bot has anti-spam: by default one user can send 3 messages in one minute
+Administrators can ban users by replying specified message to user's message ('Бан+1' by default).

+Bot has anti-spam: by default one user can send 3 messages in one minute

 Execute command `docker-compose up -d` to start bot (docker-compose must be installed)